Touhou Hero of Ice Fairy on Steam - User reviews, Price & Information

 Touhou Hero of Ice Fairy is a single-player game.

-There are 4 DLCs available for Touhou Hero of Ice Fairy.
+Yes, there are 7 DLCs available for Touhou Hero of Ice Fairy.
 Explore additional content available for Touhou Hero of Ice Fairy on Steam.

 You can find solutions or submit a support ticket by visiting the Steam Support page for Touhou Hero of Ice Fairy.